 Decline in Organic Reach

 When Facebook first came on the scene, the number one question that brands asked us was, “How do we get more followers (likes) on Facebook”.
-When considering a marketing strategy, the focus was around fan acquision – The more fans or page likes that you had, the more people you could reach organically with your Facebook posts.
-However the Facebook algorithm has changed a lot in recent years with the biggest change coming into force earlier this year – Essentially there was a shift to make the News Feed more about connecting with people and less about consuming media in isolation.
+When considering a marketing strategy, the focus was around fan acquisition – The more fans or page-likes that you had, the more people you could reach organically with your Facebook posts.
+However, the Facebook algorithm has changed a lot in recent years with the biggest change coming into force earlier this year – Essentially there was a shift to make the News Feed more about connecting with people and less about consuming media in isolation.

 The net impact for brands was a significant decline in organic reach.
 To put this into perspective, before the latest algorithm change, brands with a strong content marketing programme could expect an organic reach for their content of approximately 5% – so if your brand had 10,000 followers, on average approximately 500 people would see your page posts.
 After the algorithm change this organic reach has reduced to 1-2%.